Kristián Mensa

-Kristián Mensa (born 21 October 1997), better know by his stage name Mr. Kriss, is a Czech actor, dancer and illustrator based in London, UK.
+Kristián Mensa (born 21 October 1997), better known by his stage name Mr. Kriss, is a Czech actor, dancer and illustrator based in Prague, Czech Republic.
 He is the winner of 2019 Red Bull Dance Your Style - Czech Republic.
 He was also listed on the Huffington Post's 20 Under 20 list of gifted young innovators of 2018, as well as The World's Smartest Teens in 2018.
+In 2021, he received the Silver Medal of the President of the Senate of the Czech Republic for "youthful courage and inspiration".
 Mensa's art work has been reviewed by prominent news agencies around the world including Bored Panda, Designboom, Metro, BuzzFeed, etc.

 Early life and education

 Mensa was born in 1997, in Prague, Czech Republic, in a family with African ancestry.
 His grandfather was from Kumasi, Ghana.
 He received his primary education from ZŠ s RVJ K Milíčovu, an elementary school in Prague.
 He attended Gymnázium Na Vítězné pláni, Prague from 2011 to 2018 where he completed his secondary education.
 In 2015, Mensa attended Arvada High School in Colorado, USA as an exchange student.
 From 2018 to 2019, Mensa attended University of Europe for Applied Sciences in Berlin and joined Vysoká škola kreativní komunikace (VŠKK) in the late 2019 where he studied Visual Effects and Animation.